-Balancing business income with expenses can be rough if you’re facing a pile of bills or a decision about the future of your company.
+Balancing business income with expenses can be rough if you’re facing bills or a decision about the future of your company.
 The regular costs of doing business can eat into your profits, leaving little remaining to cover unexpected payments or invest in growth.
 If your market still looks good, a business loan can make the difference between closing your doors and pulling through a difficult period to become profitable again.

 A small business loan might be a good option for you if you want to:

-- Ride the waves of a dry season
+- Get through a dry season

 The economy is in constant flux, and even successful businesses will feel the pinch at times.
 With a loan to support cash flow, you can ensure your company makes it through these dry bouts until the revenue starts coming in again.